stereolabs/zed-sdk/README.md

 * **Positional Tracking** - This sample shows how to use positional tracking and display the result with OpenGL.

-* **Spatial Mapping** - This sample shows how to capture a mesh with the ZED and display it with OpenGL
+* **Spatial Mapping** - This sample shows how to capture a mesh with the ZED and display it with OpenGL.
+Classic Mesh and Point Cloud fusion are available.

-* **Object Detection** - This sample shows how to use the object detection module with the ZED 2
+* **Object Detection** - This sample shows how to use the object detection module with the ZED 2.
+Two ways of display are available.

+* **Body Tracking** - This sample shows how to use the object detection module to track persons with the ZED 2

 * **SVO Recording** - This sample shows how to record and playback video files in SVO format.
 SVO files lets you use all the ZED SDK features without having a ZED connected.